Stronger laws in place to better protect our heritage

 There are limitations in the use of heritage directions for the protection of heritage places/objects.
 Currently section 62 heritage directions can only be issued for places at ‘serious’ and ‘imminent’ threat.

 Because of this, section 62 heritage directions are unable to be used for minor to moderate offences due to the threshold wording of ‘serious’.

 Amendments to section 62 heritage directions will give the Council the authority to issue a direction where there is an imminent threat to the heritage significance of a place or object by removing the threshold wording of ‘serious’.

 Infringement notice scheme

 An infringement notice scheme introduced as part of the reforms makes it easier to penalise people who damage heritage places and objects.

 Authorised compliance officers will be able to issue immediate fines of $1000 to an individual or $5000 to a corporation for damage to heritage places or objects or Aboriginal places or objects, regardless of whether they can be repaired.
 Compliance officers are authorised under the Heritage Act.

 At present there is no heritage infringement notice scheme.
 The only option is to prosecute offenders is through the courts, which is drawn out, inflexible and can be difficult and costly to achieve for minor damage.

 Infringement notices can only be issued for strict liability offences and are aimed at conduct on the less serious side of the criminal spectrum.
 Any offence that has complex legal distinctions is not suitable for an infringement notice.
 The offences under the Heritage Act that are suitable for infringement notices are for people who:

 - diminish the heritage significance of a place or object

 - damage an Aboriginal place or object.

-The penalty of $1000 is in line with penalties for breaches of comparable legislation where conservation values have been damaged, such as the Environment Protection infringement notices scheme.
+The penalty is in line with penalties for breaches of comparable legislation where conservation values have been damaged, such as the Environment Protection infringement notices scheme.